antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [10.13] Where appropriate, API endpoints which accept JSON **SHOULD** support serialised JSON within the request body

-Where JSON is used for both the request and response data-type this provides a symmetry, simplifying making requests for the user.
+Where JSON is used for both the request and response data-type this provides a symmetry, simplifying requests for the end user.

 This also prevents any errors when converting JSON data into HTTP key-value pairs.
-This makes users API integrations simpler and clearer without introducing ambiguity in our API.
+This makes API integrations simpler and clearer without introducing ambiguity in our API.

 For example,